 You need to consider market growth trends throughout the market analysis process to get an understanding of how fast the market is growing, what its growth potential is, and whether it is generally on the rise or in decline.

-We now draw your attention to a widely employed technique that helps you assemble all the data to gather actionable insights for your business.
+Now, we’d like to introduce a widely employed technique that can help you assemble all the data to gather actionable insights for your business: The BCG Matrix.

 Boston Consulting Group Matrix and the Market Explorer Tool